rustyeddy/rustyeddy.com/content/software/testing.md

 ## Testing Unit and Systems

-Before our developers new code can be integrated into the existing production code base it must be _tested_ and _vetted_.
+Before any developers new code can be integrated into the _mainline_ production code base it must be _tested_, _vetted_ and _peer reviewed_.

 Software Testing has been written about extensively so I won't spend time here discussing testing directly as there are as many ways to test software as there are technologies.

-## Test Driven Development (TDD)
+### Test Driven Development

-I do support the notion of _Test Driven Development (TDD)_ which I frequently do _not_ adhere to out of laziness, haste or carelessness (I know sad but I'm just being honest here).
+_Test Driven Development (TDD)_ a _principal_ for which I agree, but for which I don't _always_ adhere to in practice, usually out of laziness, haste or carelessness (I know sad but I'm just being honest here).
+However it is worth paying attention to...

+Anyway, the basic rules are:

+1. Write your test **before** writing the code
+2. The test **will fail** initially
+3. It is the _programmers_ job to write code such that the test now passes.

+Brilliant!

+That is hard to argue with.
+However, taking the upfront time to build the tests before just hammering out the code is much harder to do than say.

+## TDD is hard, not technically, but emotionally

+The hard part about writing _tests_ upfront is that it forces us to _really_ define what we are building.
+You have to _drill down_ a level or two.

+> When defining tests, ask the "Five whys?"

+Once you have done the hard brain work, and exposed the applications **true requirements** implementing the test becomes striaght forward.

 > TODO Reference to TDD